I am an adventure writer, a wilderness saunterer and a trail runner. I am also a sourdough, a Yukoner for 20 years.

 More recently I have been diagnosed with SLE, an autoimmune illness that forces me to subdue my impulsivity and has certainly made this wandering life a bit more challenging.

-As wanderers for more than twenty years – the last thirteen with my partner, John, we are now both more comfortable wandering in the backcountry than walking down Main Street.
+As a wanderer for more than twenty years – the last thirteen with my partner, John, we are now both more comfortable wandering in the backcountry than walking down Main Street.

-John and I live on the outskirts of Whitehorse, Yukon, with 2 tripping canoes, 8 backpacks, 5 tents, 2 mountain bikes, a 4-Runner and a Corolla wagon, but no furniture or running water.
+John and I live on the outskirts of Whitehorse, Yukon, with 2 tripping canoes, 8 backpacks, 5 tents, 2 mountain bikes (salvaged from the dump), a 4-Runner and a Corolla wagon (both ’90s Vintage), but no furniture or running water.
 It might be a bit peculiar but my partner and I are quite content.

 We are aimless wanderers who have traded the security of stable pay checks for the uncertainty of wilderness travel.
 Our careers have been as varied as our wanderings.